 KT is both a non-profit business and a farmer training center.
 The growing business will eventually support itself and the farmer training center.
 It is our goal to be operationally self-funded through the business by 2020.

 KT’s farming training is also twofold.
-First is our Extension Programs, whereby KT is working with the local communities, providing small scale farmer training, crop yield increase, better farming practices, crop value addition training (processing crops in such a way that they are worth more on the market) and community wide marketing strategies.
+First is our Extension Programs, whereby KT is working with the local communities, providing small scale farmer training, crop yield increase, better farming practices, crop value addition (processing crops in to get the greatest potential out of the market) and community wide marketing strategies.
 This is scalable to more surrounding villages as we grow.
 Second is our internship program, whereby KT invites small scale farmers from any were in Tanzania to live for one farming season on our farm.
 They farm a portion of KT’s farm land.
 They are trained both in the field and in the classroom in small scale farming for profit.
 Their crops are sold through KT’s crop marketing strategy.
 The profit from these sales covers the intern’s cost of the training program as well as profit which the interns are able to keep.
 Successful completion of the internship program earns a certificate as Conservation Agricultural Trainer.
 This empowers them to change their own life as well as the lives of those at home.
 And since our training program is in one of the worse farming locations in Tanzania, success will come even easier once the intern returns home or moves on.

-KT wants to see the following realities come to fruition:
+KT expects to see the following become reality:

 - Trained small scale farmers who are training others.